 This class is designed for English Language Learners.
 Students will follow a curriculum that includes listening, speaking, reading, and writing to improve their English language proficiency.
-Students will build and explore mainstream English classroom vocabulary and conceptual skills.
-Course objectives will meet a combination of Massachusetts Content Curriculum Frameworks and the

-Massachusetts English Language Proficiency Benchmarks and Outcomes (ELPBO) for ELL students in grades 9 through 12.
-This class may be taken as an elective course which provides academic credit toward graduation requirements.
+Students will build and explore mainstream English classroom vocabulary and conceptual skills, along with social/instructional language skills in English.
+Course objectives will meet a combination of Massachusetts Content Curriculum Frameworks/Standards and WIDA English Language Development Standards for ELL students in grades 7 through 12. \This class may be taken to provide academic credit toward graduation requirements, as determined by the school and student's post-secondary plan.